MagaluCloud/magalu/mgc/cli/docs/kubernetes/cluster/create.md

                                     This configuration can only be used during the cluster creation and can not be updated later.
                                     If not specified, the "192.168.0.0/16" value is used by default.

+    --cni string                    The CNI by the Kubernetes Cluster.
+                                    This parameter can only be set when creating a new cluster and can not be updated later.
+                                     (deprecated)
     --description string            A brief description of the Kubernetes cluster.

-    --enabled-bastion               [Deprecated] This parameter is deprecated and its use won't create a bastion server Enables the use of a bastion host for secure access to the cluster.
+    --enabled-bastion               This parameter is deprecated and its use won't create a bastion server Enables the use of a bastion host for secure access to the cluster.
+                                     (deprecated)
     --enabled-server-group          Enables the use of a server group with anti-affinity policy during the creation of the cluster and its node pools.
+                                     (deprecated)
 -h, --help                          help for create
     --name string                   Kubernetes cluster name.
 The name is primarily intended for idempotence, and must be unique within a namespace.
 The name cannot be changed.
                                     The name must follow the following rules: